THE CHARLBURY SOCIETY

 .
 How did they earn a living?

-The Charlbury Historical Research Group have for the last four years been looking for clues to the answers to these questions in the wills and inventories that survive from the town and some surrounding villages.
+The Charlbury Society Historical Research Group have for the last five years been looking for clues to the answers to these questions in the wills and inventories that survive from the town and some surrounding villages.
 These are stored either in the History Centre in Oxford or in the National Archives at Kew.
 Some are fragile and many are hard to read.
 So the group of volunteers learnt how to read old handwriting and how to transcribe the documents into an accessible and usable format.

 We could not have progressed with this undertaking without generous grants from Charlbury Town Council, Charlbury Overseas & Community Projects (The Beer Festival), ChOC (Charlbury's Own Cinema)and the Charlbury Motor Fire Brigade Fund; these have made it possible for us to obtain copies of the documents held by The National Archives and The Oxfordshire History Centre.
 We are extremely grateful for their help.